alovajs/alovajs.github.io/docs/tutorial/10-framework/01-vue-options.md

 </TabItem>
 </Tabs>

-:::info alova version requirements
+:::info alova requirements

-alova version >= 2.13.1
+alova version >= 2.13.2

 :::

 ## Usage

+### Map hook status and functions to vue instances

 First use `vueOptionHook` to create an alova instance.